Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 7.4.2 Conversion During Assignment

-The usual arithmetic conversions don’t apply to assignment.
+The usual arithmetic conversions don't apply to assignment.
 Instead, C follows the simple rule that the expression on the right side of the assignment is converted to the type of the variable on the left side.
-If the variable's type is at least as “wide” as the expression’s, this will work without a snag.
+If the variable's type is at least as “wide” as the expression's, this will work without a snag.
 For example:

 ```C
 char c;